liyingli-math/liyingli-math.github.io/content/teaching/mat336-2024F/index.md

 ## HW {#hw}

--   weekly; usually posted by Tuesday and due next Monday 12pm at noon.
+-   weekly; posted usually by Wednesday, due next Monday before class.
 -   Discussion and collaboration are encouraged, but names of the collaborators should be given in the submitted work.

 | Assignments | Due date | Solution |